-Addressing the automotive security
+Addressing the automotive security and safety challenge

 Our customers use UltraSoC IP in a variety of applications: